1kevinson/CSS-and-SCSS-DESIGNS/README.md

-### Here are some website designs that I build when I was Learning HTML, CSS and SASS back in the days 😄
+#### Here are some website designs that I built when I was Learning HTML, CSS and SASS back in the days 😄

 - I build this site using only HMTL and CSS (no Javascript)